epidemian/advent-of-code-2022/README.md

 A nice Tetris-like rock fall simulation.
 Part 1 was relatively straightforward, but part 2 had a twist that required some cleverness to get the answer by detecting cycles on the rock falling patterns instead of simulating 1 trillion rock falls, which would've taken too much computing time.

 For kicks and giggles, i also changed the solution to use a binary representation for the chamber and rock, using a single byte for each row, and bitwise operations to detect collisions and the like.
 Not really a necessary performance improvement or anything, but a fun experiment nevertheless :)

+### Day 18: Boiling Boulders

+A relatively simple 3D flood-filling problem.
+I noticed that when working with 2D or 3D grids, there seems to always be some tradeoff when picking either `usize`s or signed integers to represent the points on the grid.
+When using `usize` variables, no conversion is needed to access or write to the grid, but moving around it is cumbersome as you need to take care of possible underflows when going below 0.
+And when using signed integer ariables, moving around is easy, as you can subtract without worry of underflows and just do the bounds-checks before accessing the grid, but on the flip side you need to do lots of conversions to and from `usize` when accessing the grid.
+There's no free lunch.